-Making my savory and comforting crock pot pinto beans is very easy!
-I made sure this pinto beans recipe is vegetarian and can be served as a side dish to tacos, enjoyed with tortilla chips or served on it’s own with bread.
-And whether you prefer to presoak your beans or not, I have different cooking options to accommodate your busy schedule.
+Making this savory slow cooker pinto beans recipe is very simple and packs a punch!
+With easy to find spices and veggies, this comforting dish will become a favorite in your household.
+My recipe is vegetarian and can be served as a side dish to tacos, enjoyed with tortilla chips, or served on it’s own with bread.

-The result is a simple crockpot bean recipe that’s hearty and comforting.
-The flavors are quite subtle so I suggest doing a taste test once the beans are cooked and seasoning it to your own liking.
-Aside from my Japanese pinto bean stew, this might just be my favorite pinto beans recipe of all time.
+The flavor here is intentionally flexible.
+Once the beans are tender, taste and season until itโs perfect for you.ย Aside from my Japanese pinto bean stew, this might just be my favorite pinto beans recipe of all time.

 Table of Contents